How to get an Agent to handle complex, multi-step queries

 Capture:

-• What triggers the query
+• What triggers the query.

-• What questions human agents ask
+• What clarifying questions human reps ask.

-• What decisions they make
+• What decisions they make.

-• What systems they use
+• What systems they use.

-• What causes failure
+• What causes failure.

-• What outcome results in an issue being resolved
+• What outcome results in an issue being resolved.

+Procedures are a powerful and completely self-serviceable way to control how AI handles complex work.
 With Procedures, you can use natural-language instructions and deterministic controls to train Fin to follow your SOPs carefully and exercise experience and judgment.
 These enable it to handle even your most complicated queries in a controllable, predictable way and still deliver a natural, agentic customer experience.

 Regardless of the instruction framework you’re using, here are some principles for building good instructions: